plone/training/docs/mastering-plone/volto_frontpage.md

 To get all talks we marked as `featured` we have to get the listing block to recognize our newly created index.
 This means we have to add our index to the collection criteria, to be selectable by the editor.

-To add our new index as a criterion to be appliable in a listing block or a collection, we have to switch to our `backend`.
+To add our new index as a criterion to be applicable in a listing block or a collection, we have to switch to our `backend`.
 There we have to create a plone.app.registry record for our index.
 This can be achieved by adding a new file {file}`profiles/default/registry/querystring.xml`:

 ```{code-block} xml
 :linenos: